 And as part of that, there are a bunch of people behind the scenes.
 (Or, since it’s Fabric-a-brac, behind the Fabric!)
 They’re also super passionate about crafting and craft community.

-To start off the Behind the Fabric series, we caught up with Val and Annie, who are getting ready to have their first ever stall at the Wellington Fabric-a-brac event on 10 October.
-Plus, we got some sneak peeks at some of the things they’ll have on their stall on the day – exciting!
+Today on the Behind the Fabric series, we caught up with Maartje, one of our regular stallholders at the Wellington Fabric-a-brac events.
+Plus, we got some sneak peeks at some of the things she’ll have on her stall at the 7 May Wellington Fabric-a-brac event – exciting!

-Hi, Val and Annie!
+Hi, Maartje!
 And welcome to the Fabric-a-brac blog!
 Lets start with the most important question first – what are your crafts of choice?

 Have you had a stall at Fabric-a-brac before?